 Skeletal abnormalities can develop including the abnormal side-to-side curvature of the spine (scoliosis).
 In some children, scoliosis may be the only symptom.
 Some individuals may develop Charcot joints, in which chronic, progressive degeneration of the joint occurs because of damage to the nerves that supply the joint.
 Charcot joints are initially seen as swelling and redness of the affected areas.
 Without treatment, deformity of the affected joints can occur.

 Some affected individuals develop symptoms associated with damage to the autonomic nervous system, which is the part of the nervous system that controls involuntary functions.
 Such symptoms include loss of bowel and bladder control, excessive sweating (hyperhidrosis), and fluctuating blood pressure levels.
-Horner’s syndrome, a rare condition that develops because of damage to one of the nerves that supplies the eyes and face, may also occur.
+Horner’s syndrome, an uncommon condition that develops because of damage to one of the nerves that supplies the eyes and face, may also occur.
 Horner’s syndrome usually affects one side of the face and is characterized by a droopy eyelid, narrowing of the opening between the eyelids, decreased pupil size, and decreased sweating on the affected side of the face.

 Individuals with syringomyelia associated with a Chiari malformation may also have a condition called hydrocephalus, in which there is an abnormal accumulation of cerebrospinal fluid in the brain.
 In infancy, hydrocephalus can cause a variety of symptoms including an abnormally enlarged head, vomiting, headache, sleepiness, irritability, seizures, and downward deviation of the eyes.